readium/webpub-manifest/extensions/epub.md

 While EPUB 2.x and 3.x can mostly be mapped directly to the Readium Web Publication Manifest, a number of metadata, collection roles and properties are still very specific to EPUB and not fully covered by the core specification.

-Thanks to the various extension points in place, this document defines a number of new properties that are for the most part exclusive to EPUB.
+Thanks to the various extension points in place, this document defines a number of new collection roles and properties that are for the most part exclusive to EPUB.

 ## Metadata